ispeters/async_scope/asyncscope.md

 instance to a receiver transfers the decrement responsibility to the resulting _`operation-state`_; that _`operation-state`_'s destructor must destroy its "child operation" (i.e. the _`operation-state`_ constructed when connecting the sender, `s`, that was originally passed to `nest()`) before performing the decrement.

-Note: the timing of when an _`operation-state`_ decrements the scope's count is chosen to avoid exposing user code to dangling references.
-Decrementing the scope's count may move the scope to the joined state, which would allow the waiting _`join-sender`_ to complete, potentially leading to the destruction of a resource protected by the scope.
-In general, it's possible that the _`nest-sender`_'s receiver or the child operation's destructor may dereference pointers to the protected resource so their execution must be completed before the scope moves to the joined state.

 Whenever the balancing decrement happens, it's possible that the scope has transitioned to the open-and-joining or closed-and-joining state since the _`nest-sender`_ was constructed, which means that there is a _`join-sender`_ waiting